 What is Vietnamese Vermicelli Noodle Bowl?

-Today, you can find this dish in almost any Vietnamese restaurants across the United States.
+Today, you can find this rice vermicelli noodle bowl in almost any Vietnamese restaurants across the United States.
 It is light, fresh and loaded with amazing flavors and textures.

-I wanted to create something that is simple enough for everyday people to make (i.e. most of us who are not professional chefs but still want to make/eat good food at home), yet complex enough to capture the beauty, authenticity and complexity of this beautiful concoction.
+I wanted to create a version of this Vietnamese noodle bowl that is simple enough for everyday people to make (i.e. most of us who are not professional chefs but still want to make/eat good food at home), yet complex enough to capture the beauty, authenticity and complexity of the traditional dish.
 And to do it justice.

-Because this noodle dish is a GORGEOUS blending of flavors and textures.
+Because this Vietnamese vermicelli noodle dish is a GORGEOUS blending of flavors and textures.
 One of the absolute best.

 So fire up that grill (or pan fry it because that works too), grab some Vietnamese Egg Rolls should you choose to (talk about a pairing made in foodie heaven), and get ready to put together this delicious Vermicelli Noodle Bowl with Grilled Pork, or also called bun thit nuong.